Getting a new customer costs 5-7x more than keeping an existing one.

 Not all customers are the same.
 Treat them differently.

 Active members (visited in the last 30 days): send exclusive early access or preview offers.
-They're your VIPs — treat them that way.
+They are your VIPs, treat them that way.

 At-risk members (61-90 days): send a stronger win-back with a real incentive.
 "It's been 2 months.
 Here's 20% off your next visit, valid this week."

 Gone members (90+ days): try one more message with your best offer.
-If they don't respond, let them go — over-messaging kills brand perception.
+If they do not respond, let them go.
+Over-messaging kills brand perception.

-Marketing automation handles this segmentation automatically once you've defined the tiers and messages.
+Marketing automation handles this segmentation automatically once you have defined the tiers and messages.

 10. Measure retention, not just covers